HanziHero: a WaniKani alternative for Chinese

 WaniKani is a web application for learning kanji (Chinese characters used in Japanese) that is popular with students of Japanese.

-In this article, we go over the differences and similarities between these two language learning applications, and why HanziHero is a great alternative to WaniKani for those who are learning Chinese.
+Let’s go into depth about the differences and similarities between these two language learning applications, and why HanziHero is a great alternative to WaniKani for those who are learning Chinese.

 HanziHero vs WaniKani comparison: what are the similarities?